Table of Contents

 Argumentative essays are also called persuasive essays because they follow the same structure.
 The approach is different, however.
 The former relies on objectivity and reasoning, whereas the latter can be aggressive and emotional.

-Another thing that sets argumentative essays apart from other types is that thesis is not always undisputed.
+Another thing that sets argumentative essays apart from other types is that the thesis is not always undisputed.
 Usually, there is a lot of opposition to that stance and writers need to prove otherwise.

 Hallmarks of Argumentative Writing